numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> img_array.shape
     (768, 1024, 3)

-so we need to permutate the axis on this array to make get a shape like ``(3, 768, 1024)``.
+so we need to permutate the axis on this array to get a shape like ``(3, 768, 1024)``.
 Fortunately, the `numpy.transpose` function can do that for
 us: